eegli/tinyparse/docs/quickstart.md

 # Quickstart

 Tinyparse is made for parsing simple user input.
 It can process **command line input**, i.e., `process.argv` - an array of strings - and build an object literal from it.
 The object to parse _into_ may only have `string`, `number` or `boolean` property values.
+These three valid types are further denoted as a `Value` type.

 ```ts
 import { createParser } from '@eegli/tinyparse';